jeka-dev/jeka/plugins/dev.jeka.plugins.springboot/README.md

 [SpringbootKBean](src/dev/jeka/plugins/springboot/SpringbootKBean.java) is designed to auto-configure *ProjectKBean*, *SelfAppKBean* and *ScaffoldKBean* when any of them is present in the runtime.

-It configures following KBeans when it is loaded in the runtime :
+It configures following KBeans when it is loaded in the runbase :
 - `ProjectKBean` :
   - Adds Spring-Boot bom to dependencies of the project.
   - Instructs project to create bootable jar.
 War file and original artifacts can be generated as well